 The OpenID Foundation, the organization behind the OpenID standard and decentralized authentication protocol, has published an open letter for Apple about the company 's recently announced "Sign In with Apple" feature.

-In the letter, the organization says that Apple may have developed the new service with its OpenID platform , but the implementation of the company project by Cupertino is not fully compatible with the OpenID standard.
+In the letter, the organization states that Apple may have developed the new service with the OpenID Connect platform, but the implementation of the company's project by Cupertino is not fully compatible with the OpenID standard.

 Thus: "exposes users to greater security and privacy risks."

-“Today's set of differences between OpenID Connect and Sign In with Apple exposes users to greater security risks and s personal ,” said Nat Sakimura, President of the OpenID Foundation.
+"Today's set of differences between OpenID Connect and Sign In with Apple exposes users to greater security and privacy risks," said Nat Sakimura, President of the OpenID Foundation.

 OpenID Foundation in a letter calls on Apple to develop a platform that is fully compatible with OpenID